Poster Submission Instructions for the

 All posters will be displayed throughout the day; however, a designated poster presentation period will take place so that conference attendees can discuss content with poster presenter(s).

 Guidelines/Rules for Submission:

 · Deadline: No later than September 15, 2017

 · Poster presenters will be notified by September 30, 2017 of their status

 · Public Health Students (undergraduate and graduate) will be given priority for poster presentations.

 · CPHA is committed to creating opportunities for students and new graduates of public health to showcase their academic or professional achievements.

 Posters are selected based on overall quality and relevance to the conference theme.
-Please note that student posters may be submitted with reference to multiple “authors,” but at least one author must plan to be registered for, and be a presenter, at the conference.
+Please note that posters may be submitted with reference to multiple “authors,” but at least one author must registered for, and be a presenter, at the conference.
 In addition, poster presenters must be registered for the conference in order to submit and present their poster.

-Please feel free to share this information with other students and recent graduates (students who graduated during the 2013 academic year are considered new graduates).
+Please feel free to share this information with other students, recent graduates (students completing degrees during 2017) and public health professionals or organizations.
 Questions may be submitted to CPHA at firstname.lastname@example.org.